spryker/docker-sdk/docs/04-choosing-a-version.md

 git push
 ```

-Commit and push the reference file each time you want to start using new version of docker/sdk:
+Commit and push the reference file each time you want to start using new version of the Docker SDK:
 ```bash
 git add .git.docker
 git commit -m "Updated .git.docker" git push
 ```

-#### How do you use a reference file to stick to the chosen version?
+#### Using a reference file to stick to the chosen version

-Do the following to fetch a chosen version of docker/sdk:
+Do the following to fetch a chosen version of the Docker SDK:

   1. Clone the docker/sdk repository.
   2. Read the reference from the file.
   3. According to the reference, checkout the local clone of the repository to the hash, branch, or tag.

- Example of a pipeline to fetch the chosen version of docker/sdk:
+ Example of a pipeline to fetch the chosen version of the Docker SDK:
   ```bash
   git clone git@github.com:spryker/docker-sdk.git .docker cd docker